Palaeotherium: Footprints

 Several types of tracks have been suggested to belong to Palaeotherium, among them the ichnogenus Palaeotheriipus that was named by the palaeontologist Paul Ellenberger in 1980 based on tracks from lacustrine limestones in the department of Gard in France.
 Ellenberger suggested that the ichnogenus most closely corresponds to P. medium or P. cf. crassum.
 The ichnogenus is diagnosed as a very short and tridactyl footprint in which the outer digits (II and IV) are shallow the middle digit (digit III) is more deeply impressed.
 It differs from another palaeothere ichnogenus, Plagiolophustipus, which was suggested to have been made by Plagiolophus, by the presence of smaller and broader digit impressions.
-Lophiopus, possibly produced by Lophiodon, differs by smaller digit impressions that are more widely splaced, while Rhinoceripeda, attributed to the Rhinocerotidae, is an oval-shaped footprint with three or five digits.
+Lophiopus, possibly produced by Lophiodon or Plagiolophus, differs by smaller digit impressions that are more widely splaced, while Rhinoceripeda, attributed to the Rhinocerotidae, is an oval-shaped footprint with three or five digits.
 Palaeotheriipus is known from both France and Iran, whereas Plagiolophustipus is currently known from Spain.

 Two ichnospecies of Palaeotheriipus have been named.
 The type ichnospecies is Palaeotheriipus similimedius and based on the French material.
 These footprints are wider (140 mm) than long (115 mm), with fingers that diverge widely from each other at angles of at least 50°.
 The hoof of finger III appears to be wider than those of the outer toes.
 Ellenberger suggested that the ichnospecies most closely corresponds with either P. medium euzetense or P. medium perrealense.
 A second ichnospecies, P. sarjeanti, was described from eastern Iran and opens the possibility that palaeotheres could have extended in geographical range to the region by the middle to late Eocene.
 It was named in honor of the ichnologist William A. S. Sarjeant and is diagnosed as showing a relatively round middle digit that is broader and longer than the outer digits.
 The manus is less elongated than the pes.
 Additional footprints from the d'Apt-Forcalquier basin in France, dated to the middle Eocene and described by G. Bessonat et al. in 1969, are recorded to be larger than the footprints of P. similimedius.
 They have been suggested to be produced by the species P. magnum.